FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Swift's_Interoperability_with_Objective-C_Bridging_the_Gap.md

 ---
+description: In this article, we will explore Swift's interoperability with Objective-C, providing practical examples and best practices to help developers bridge the gap between these two languages
+imgSrc: /imgs/2023/577360463.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2025-01-18T16:56:39.000Z'
+tags: []
 title: Swift's Interoperability with Objective-C Bridging the Gap
-pubDate: "2025-01-18T16:56:39.000Z"
-description: "In this article, we will explore Swift's interoperability with Objective-C, providing practical examples and best practices to help developers bridge the gap between these two languages"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Swift's Interoperability with Objective-C: Bridging the Gap

 In the world of iOS, macOS, watchOS, and tvOS development, Swift and Objective-C have been the two dominant programming languages.
 Swift is a modern, powerful, and expressive language, while Objective-C is a well-established and extensively used language.
 Since the inception of Swift in 2014, developers have been gradually transitioning their codebases to Swift.
 However, due to vast amounts of legacy code and established frameworks in Objective-C, it is crucial to maintain interoperability between the two languages.